-Additionally, the HL-2M Tokamak, a fusion reactor with advanced magnetic field flexibility that is part of the EAST project, is expected to be complete and operational within the year.
+Additionally, the Southwestern Institute of Physics, a China National Nuclear Corporation institute, is experimenting with fusion through a series of model reactors, including the HL-1, HL1-1M, HL-2A, and forthcoming HL-2M, using magnetic confinement tokamaks.
 China is also funding and developing other fusion initiatives, such as the China Fusion Engineering Test Reactor, a next phase tokamak reactor that would validate the DEMOnstration designs and may commence construction as early as 2035.
-19